Explore How to Prophesy

 The Meaning of Prattle

 I came across a remarkable prophecy in The Old Testament that accurately describes how to prophesy.
-While it directs a rebuke at people who were not wanting to hear the prophet's words, it offers us insight into the process of prophesying.
+While in context it directs a rebuke at people who were not wanting to hear the prophet's words, it offers us insight into the process of prophesying.

 The Prophet Micah prophesies, "'Do not PRATTLE,' you say to those who prophesy.
 So they shall not prophesy to you; …" (Micah 2:6, emphasis added).

 The Hebrew word נָטַף (nâṭap̱) translated as PRATTLE means to distil gradually; by implication, to fall in drops, to speak by inspiration.
-The process of distillation, to "fall in drops" perfectly describes prophesying, the speaking of one inspired word or phrase at a time.
+The process of distillation, to "fall in drops" perfectly describes prophesying, the speaking of one inspired word or phrase or sentence at a time.

 Expect your words to come slowly when you first prophesy.
 You may find yourself pausing between the phrases, as they are composed on your tongue, but your delivery will improve as you gain confidence through experience.

-Be Yourself
+Be True to Yourself

 I once had a prophetic word spoken over me at a camp meeting in Fort Wayne, Indiana.
-It was delivered by a prophet who was clearly from South Carolina.
+It was delivered by a young prophet who was clearly from South Carolina.
 "Y'all hear me now," he began, and the anointed word was prophesied entirely in the Southern dialect.

 Remember, you are speaking a prophetic word directly from God to people, only you won't know what the prophecy is until you've finished prophesying it nor will they.